NeckerFree/AdvancedWebAPI/README.md

 To run the project,

-Start the application (F5), the /swagger/index.html page is displayed
+- Start the application (F5)

+- The /swagger/index.html page is displayed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>